kibilizard/examples/README.md

 # examples
-first meeting with github, drag&drop & animate & canvas in native javascript.
+first meeting with github, drag&drop & animate & canvas in native javascript, and more..

 You may seen how it works in http://kibilizard.org/test1/